mpv-player/mpv/DOCS/man/options.rst

     Multiple directories can be separated by ":" (";" on Windows).
     Paths can be relative or absolute.
 Relative paths are interpreted relative to video file directory.
-    If the file is a URL, only absolute paths and ``sub`` configuration subdirectory will be scanned.
+    If the file is a URL, relative paths are interpreted relative to the current directory.

     .. admonition:: Example